Welcome to Japanese Chamber of Commerce of Northern California

 Consul General of Japan Consulate General in San Francisco, or those who elected that the JCCNC board is suitable for honorary.

-Students, Scholars, and Retirees only may apply for Associate Membership.
+Scholars, and Retirees may apply for Associate Membership.
+Student may apply for Student Membership.

 How to Apply